-My work considers democracy as a social movement and popular constitutionalism as an articulation of democracy.
-Such an approach asks how ordinary people articulate societal goals, build democratic power, engage in struggles over the constitution of society, and make constitutions.
-In centering agency in the constitution of society, this approach provides balance to certain top-down institutional accounts of law and democracy.
-And in bringing constitutionalism into the purview of social movement studies, this research is intended to provide a “new” terrain on which theories of contention, identity, and praxis converge.
+My work begins by considering democracy as a movement and popular constitutionalism as an articulation of democracy.
+Such an approach asks how ordinary people articulate societal goals, build democratic power, engage in struggles over the constitution of society.
+In centering agency in constitutionalism, this approach helps balance to top-down institutional accounts of law and democracy.
+In bringing constitutionalism further into the purview of social movement studies, this research bridges the social movement theory traditions of contention, identification, and praxis.

-My first book, The Constitutional Revolution, forthcoming and under contract with Routledge, is motivated by the recent emergence of campaigns to democratize the Constitution of the United States to secure equal rights, protect voting rights, abolish the Electoral College, and end constitutional protections for corporations and the rich via the Equal Rights Amendment, Voting Rights Amendment, Popular Vote Amendment, and We the People Amendment, respectively.
+My book, The Constitutional Revolution, under contract with Routledge for publication in 2021, is motivated by the emergence of campaigns to democratize the Constitution of the United States to secure equal rights, protect voting rights, abolish the Electoral College, and end inequitable constitutional protections for corporations and the wealthy via the Equal Rights Amendment, Voting Rights Amendment, Popular Vote Amendment, and We the People Amendment, respectively.
 This book brings together multiple stages of completed, in-process, and planned research operating at multiple levels and using a variety of methods.

-Completed research for The Constitutional Revolution includes a crossnational longitudinal statistical analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
-This global analysis, involving 244 countries over 66 years, provides a top-level view indicating that there may be a democratizing force that tends to operate within the structure of formal constitutional change.
-Completed research also involves a series of qualitative studies using data from 28 interviews with democracy movement activists in the U.S., as well as archival research.
-These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a sense of what I call “strategic necessity,” or as per Tolstoy, “What Then Must We Do?”
+My book also relies on a crossnational time series analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
+This global analysis, involving 244 countries over 66 years, provides a top-level view suggesting a democratizing force tends to operate within the structure of formal constitutional change.
+Furthermore, my book makes use of a series of qualitative studies using data from scores of ongoing interviews with democracy movement activists in the U.S., as well as archival research.
+These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a political economic analysis leading to a sense of strategic necessity.

-I have presented various iterations of both sets of studies, as well as related legal historical and theoretical work, at meetings of the Law & Society Association, American Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in the peer-reviewed political science journal Socialism & Democracy, in the Berkeley Journal of Sociology, and in chapters published in two recent books: Charles Derber’s, Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.
+I have presented various iterations of all three studies – qualitative comparative, crossnational time series, and ethnographic – as well as related legal historical and theoretical analyses, at meetings of the Law & Society Association, American Sociological Association, International Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in Socialism & Democracy, Berkeley Journal of Sociology, and in chapters published in Charles Derber’s Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.